NHMDenmark/Mass-Digitizer/docs/Taxonomic_name_autosuggest_field_slow_#206.md

 Table WITHOUT indexed search column: 436 milliseconds (15 MS fetch)

 To give these results a bit of context; In competitive gaming a latency of 20MS is considered excellent.
 Sub 100MS is considered acceptable for gaming.
 Above 150MS is going to be noticeable and frustrating.
-I chose to look at the competitive gaming community because these are very demanding of responsiveness and thus latency.
+I chose to look at the competitive gaming community because these users are very demanding of responsiveness and thus latency.

 ### Conclusion
 Even with indexed tables I doubt the user can spot any difference.
 Nevertheless I added the index because it was an easy improvement to make.